gilbarbara/react-inlinesvg/README.md

 Browser Support
 ---------------

 Any browsers that support inlining SVGs and XHR will work.
 The component goes out of its way to handle IE9's weird XHR support so, IE9 and up get your SVG;
 lesser browsers get the fallback.
+We use [httpplease](https://github.com/matthewwithanm/httpplease.js) for XHR requests.

 CORS
 ----